 Possibly not a bug, but if you use the Light Speed Attack when fighting Chaos 6 as Sonic, it'll do double the damage and you can beat the boss in under a minute.

 It also works if you have the Fighting Gloves and use the Maximum Heat Knuckles Attack when playing as Knuckles.

 Harsher in Hindsight: In the Last Story, Perfect Chaos floods Station Square, leaving the city a destroyed mess, and no doubt drowning many people.
-Fast forward to 2005, and we have Hurricane Katrina completely flooding New Orleans and killing over 1800 people.
+Fast forward to 2004, and we have the Indain Ocean tsunami.
+One year later, and we have Hurricane Katrina completely flooding New Orleans and killing over 1800 people.
 Flash further forward, and you have the tsunami and earthquakes in Sendai, Japan.
 Then, a year after that, Hurricane Sandy in 2012 caused another disaster.

 The intro depicts Perfect Chaos crashing through a skyscraper, and then 9/11 happened almost exactly two years after the game's release,